Interview with Miriam Bale, Artistic Director of the Indie Memphis Film Festival

 When I started writing for WiR, I knew I wanted to focus on films made by women.
 There are so many women behind the camera that you don't ever hear about.
 Even if you go to film school and try to be diligent about it, there are so many who get ignored.
 By the time their films find an audience, they're usually dead.
 It's so depressing.
 They hardly ever get even half the credit they deserve.

 Absolutely!
 Speaking of, we're doing a retrospective on Sara Driver this year.
 I find her work so interesting and not quite as known as it should be.
-When I was hired, this is one of the first things I wanted to do.
+When I was hired, this was one of the first things I wanted to do.
 I saw her films at Anthology Film Archives in 2012 or so and they absolutely blew my mind.

 PSA: Sara Driver's "Sleepwalk" (1986) is streaming on Vimeo.